 Make a normal ranged attack roll with the affected object, but do not add any ability score modifier to the attack or damage roll.
 Instead, you gain a competence bonus on the damage roll equal to one-third of your caster level (maximum +5).

-The range increment for the hurled object is 30 feet, regardless of its normal range increment (if any).
+object is 30 feet, regardless of its normal range increment (if any).